stefan-hoeck/idris2-tutorial/src/Tutorial/Interfaces.md

   * `(/)` : Division
   * `recip` : Calculates the reciprocal of a value

+As you can see: We need to implement interface `Num` to use integer literals for a given type.
+In order to use negative integer literals like `-12`, we also have to implement interface `Neg`.

 ### `Cast`

 The last interface we will quickly discuss in this section is `Cast`.
 It